-SEVERE JDK logging SEVERE messages should not occur in normal production and indicate that action should be taken.
+ERROR ERROR messages should not occur in normal production and indicate that action should be taken.

-WARN JDK logging WARN messages generally indicate a configuration change should be made or an unusual event has occurred.
+WARN WARN messages generally indicate a configuration change should be made or an unusual event has occurred.

-FINE JDK logging FINE messages are for development use.
-All DEBUG level statements are surrounded with a guard so that they are not executed unless the level is DEBUG.
+DEBUG DEBUG and TRACE messages are for development use.
+All DEBUG level statements are surrounded with a guard so that no performance cost is incurred unless the logging level is set.

-Setting the logging level to FINE should provide more information on the source of any problems.
+Setting the logging level to DEBUG should provide more information on the source of any problems.
 Many logging systems enable a logging level change to be made without restarting the application.